britram/taps-transports/draft-ietf-taps-transports.md

 UDP-Lite is a connection-less datagram protocol, with no connection setup or feature negotiation.
 The protocol use messages,
 rather than a byte-stream.
 Each stream of messages is independently managed, therefore retransmission does not hold back data sent using other logical streams.

-It provides multiplexing to multiple sockets on each host using port numbers.
+It provides multiplexing to multiple sockets on each host using port numbers, and its operation follows that for UDP.
 An active UDP-Lite session is identified by its four-tuple of local and remote IP addresses and local port and remote port numbers.

-UDP-Lite fragments packets into IP packets, constrained by the maximum size of IP packet.

-UDP-Lite changes the semantics of the UDP "payload length" field to that of a "checksum coverage length" field.
+UDP-Lite changes the semantics of the UDP "payload length" field to that of a "checksum coverage length" field, and is identified by a different IP protocol/next-header value.
 Otherwise, UDP-Lite is semantically identical to UDP.
 Applications using UDP-Lite therefore can not make assumptions regarding the correctness of the data received in the insensitive part of the UDP-Lite payload.